 I am a Visiting Scholar focusing on the work of Dorothy Smith and her innovative feminist approach to research, Institutional Ethnography (IE).
-I am currently producing a short online course for PhD students (funded by Spring into Methods 2020) and working on a monograph for Bristol University Press (forthcoming September 2022) based on my PhD research.
+I am currently working on a monograph for Bristol University Press (forthcoming September 2022) based on my PhD research - an instutitonal ethnography of UK university audit processes.

 I am also currently Research Assistant on the Promoting inclusion and student success: Supporting the identity development of underrepresented students project, focusing on STEMM (sciences, technology, engineering, mathematics, and medicine) students at Imperial College London Centre for Higher Education Research and Scholarship.